 Honestly, we strongly believe these communication strategies will strengthen communication in your marriage too.
 Consider them as tips on how to improve communication in marriage.

 [Worried about your communication skills?
-Take the quiz.]
+Take this communication quiz.]

 How to improve communication in your marriage in 7 simple steps